cMadan/calcFD/PUBLICATIONS.md

 * McDonough, I. M., & Madan, C. R. (2021).
 Structural complexity is negatively associated with brain activity: A novel multimodal test of compensation theories of aging. *Neurobiology of Aging, 98*, 185-196. doi:10.1016/j.neurobiolaging.2020.10.023

-* Madan, C. R. (in press).
-Age-related decrements in cortical gyrification: Evidence from an accelerated longitudinal dataset. *European Journal of Neuroscience*. doi:10.1111/ejn.15039
+* Madan, C. R. (2021).
+Age-related decrements in cortical gyrification: Evidence from an accelerated longitudinal dataset. *European Journal of Neuroscience, 53*, 1661-1671. doi:10.1111/ejn.15039